-For anyone interested in solving matters of the digestive system, becoming an endoscopy technician can serve as an ideal job.
-Endoscopy technicians work closely with doctors and nurses to solve issues relating to a patient's gastrointestinal organs.
+An endoscopy technician is someone who works closely with doctors and nurses to solve issues relating to a patient's gastrointestinal organs.
 They gather patient data and are also responsible for troubleshooting any issues pertaining to endoscopes, an instrument with a camera attached to its end.
 They also communicate with appropriate health staff in regards to findings, maintain a breadth of knowledge regarding the various endoscopic procedures and provide the patient with physical and emotional support during the procedure.

 What does an Endoscopy Technician do?

 Endoscopy technicians assist licensed physicians and nurses in treating patients with gastrointestinal disorders.
-Most of the work takes place in the endoscopy unit where the tech performs direct patient care activities under physician supervision.
-Along with assisting with medical procedures, the tech ensures that all equipment is functioning properly before use.
-The endoscopy tech must be familiar with rules, standards, practices, and procedures and must hold good experience and sound judgment to accomplish goals of the procedure.
+Most of the work takes place in the endoscopy unit where the technician performs direct patient care activities under a physician's supervision.
+As well as assisting with medical procedures, the technician ensures that all equipment is functioning properly before use.
+He or she must be familiar with rules, standards, practices, and procedures and must hold good experience and sound judgment to accomplish the goals of the procedure.

-The Endoscopy Tech plays an important role among the gastroenterology team and provides help and support for physicians and nurses throughout endoscopy procedure by helping prepare materials, obtain specimens, and maintain a sterile field and usage of clean technique during procedures.
+The endoscopy technician plays an important role among the gastroenterology team and provides help and support for physicians and nurses throughout the endoscopy procedure by helping to prepare materials, obtain specimens, and maintain a sterile field during the procedure.

 What is the workplace of an Endoscopy Technician like?

-Endoscopy techs work closely with other nurses and doctors who work in the gastroenterology field.
-Much of their work takes place in clinics or hospitals that hold a surgical or gastroenterology clinic and some find jobs in nursing homes or long-term care facilities.
-Endoscopy techs in many cases find positions that require them to be on-call, which results in them working irregular hours.
+Endoscopy technicians work closely with other nurses and doctors who work in the gastroenterology field.
+Much of their work takes place in clinics or hospitals that hold a surgical or gastroenterology clinic, with some technicians finding jobs in nursing homes or long-term care facilities.
+Endoscopy technicians often find positions that require them to be on-call, which results in them working irregular hours.

-The Endoscopy tech in some cases is also known as a Gastrointestinal Technician.
-The tech must also collaborate with other caregivers, supervisors and is responsible for the technical functions related to assisting with GI procedures.
-The endoscopy tech will fulfill their role by helping prepare the procedure room, assist with the procedure, manage staff, troubleshoot any problems that may arise and also help cleaning equipment and instrumentation.
-They must also help stock, order and track supplies and work under a direct supervisor, manager or administrator.
+The technician must also collaborate with other caregivers and supervisors, and is responsible for the technical functions related to assisting with GI procedures.
+The endoscopy technician helps by preparing the procedure room, assisting with the procedure, managing staff, troubleshooting any problems that may arise and also helps by cleaning equipment and instrumentation.
+They also help stock, order and track supplies and work under a direct supervisor, manager or administrator.

-Endoscopy techs must learn how to work fast in a busy environment and must understand the importance of teamwork.
-Many hospitals that specialize in endoscopy procedures may perform hundreds of procedures a month including colonoscopies, Tranesophageal Echocardiograms, Cardioversions, Bronchoscopies and Pain Management.
+Endoscopy technicians must learn how to work fast in a busy environment and must understand the importance of teamwork.
+Many hospitals that specialize in endoscopy procedures may perform hundreds of procedures a month including colonoscopies, transesophageal echocardiography, echocardiograms, cardioversions, bronchoscopies and pain management.

-Like any other job, there are physical requirements too such as walking, standing, gripping, grasping, reaching below shoulder level, bed mobilization and understanding of proper body mechanics, lateral transfers (bed to gurney), lifting up to 25 pounds, pushing and pulling over 100 pounds and carrying up to 25 pounds.
+Like any other job, there are physical requirements too, such as walking, standing, gripping, grasping, reaching below shoulder level, bed mobilization and understanding proper body mechanics, lateral transfers (bed to gurney), lifting up to 25 pounds, pushing and pulling over 100 pounds and carrying up to 25 pounds.

-The endoscopy tech must be able to have proper assessment skills and be able to evaluate patient care needs, complete physician orders as directed, administers prescribed meds, change dressings for wounds, monitor vital signs, serves as the person in charge of coordinating of all nurses and doctors and staff for coordinated care and communicate patient's condition as required, instructs and educates patients and families.
+The endoscopy technician must be able to have proper assessment skills and be able to evaluate patient care needs, complete a physician's orders as directed, administer prescribed medications, change dressings for wounds, monitor vital signs, communicate a patient's condition as required, and instruct and educate patients and their families.